Right-Side-Up

-©1995 by Susan Noyes Anderson, Lollipops
+©1996 Susan Noyes Anderson, Lollipops

-Welcome to the kid’s poetry section of my website.
-I hope these children’s poems will instill a love for language, rhythm, and rhyme that encourages young people to think more deeply, imagine more fully, smile with new delight, or laugh right out loud.
+Welcome to the children’s poetry section of my website.
+I hope these poems for kids will instill a love for language, rhythm, and rhyme that encourages young people to think more deeply, imagine more fully, smile with new delight, or laugh right out loud.
 Children’s poems can also be pleasing to parents, educators, speakers, artists…anyone who is young at heart.
-May you have as much fun reading as I did writing them!
+May you have as much fun reading this poetry for kids as I did writing it!
+I am certainly going to enjoy sharing them with this broader audience on my website.

 FINDING THE POEM YOU WANT: As you scroll through this section, simply read each snippet sample (usually the first four lines) to get a feel for the poem.
 When you find something you like, click “CONTINUE READING” to view the entire poem.